-Diagnosis based on history of prior fragility fracture or low bone mineral density (BMD), which is defined as a T-score ≤-2.5.
+Diagnosis is based on a history of prior fragility fracture or low bone mineral density, which is defined as a T-score ≤-2.5.

-Screening is based on individual risk factors, including female gender, maternal history of fragility fracture/osteoporosis, older age, low body mass index (<20-25 kg/m^2), body weight <58 kg, weight loss of >10% of body weight, androgen deprivation treatment (in males), aromatase inhibitor treatment (in females), corticosteroid use, tobacco use, and kidney stone disease.
+Screening is based on individual risk factors, including female sex, maternal history of fragility fracture/osteoporosis, older age, low body mass index (<20 kg/m²), androgen deprivation treatment (in males), aromatase inhibitor treatment (in females), corticosteroid use, tobacco use, and excessive alcohol intake.